GoogleCloudPlatform/chef-google-compute/README.md

   The list of path rules.

 * `path_matchers[]/path_rules[]/paths`
+  Required.
 The list of path patterns to match.
 Each must start with / and the only place a * is allowed is at the end following a /.
 The string fed to the path matcher does not include any text after the first ? or #, and those chars are not